We don't know when resistance bands started to be called 'Booty bands'. But the name’s on point.

 Most generic resistance bands that I used were either too flimsy for booty exercises or would not offer the kind of resistance I desired.

 The Fit Simplify Resistance Loop Exercise Bands, on the other hand, have both going for them.
 Plus the set of five will provide progressive resistance through multiple sets of glute exercises.
-Regardless of whether you are a beginner or an advanced athlete, this will fit the bill.
-And if you have a mom butt, these exercises will help you get rid of it and get a firm jiggly butt.

 Another important feature is their length.
 At 12" x 2", each band offers plenty of leeway even when you go all out during your glute workouts.